Park Map & Floor Plans

 Main Area

-trails, and freshwater ponds.
-It provides habitation from the coastal wetland to low elevation forest of northern Taiwan.
+The Main Area includes the visitor center, birdwatching cabins, trails, and freshwater ponds.
+This area showcases a variety of habitat types ranging from coastal wetlands to low elevation forest of northern Taiwan, and several freshwater ponds.
 The area is suitable for outdoor classes, as well as leisure visit.

 Nature Center